csae1152/FarmHandSqubs/README.md

    * http://localhost:8000/farm/{get}: Hello response farm name and return Json response
    * http://localhost:8000/farm/{name}/{there}: Sends chunked response in intervals with delay in seconds

-6. Enter the in console URL: http://localhost:8080/farm
+6. Enter the following command into the console URL: http://localhost:8080/farm

 7. run docker to create an iso.